Senni2127u/emudeck-manual/docs/retro-library/1_what-is.md

 ## Settings

-You can customise Retro Library by accesing the Decky menu by hitting the (...) button.
+You can customise Retro Library by accessing the Decky menu by hitting the (...) button.

 ### Recent Games

-When you launch a retro game a temporary non steam game is created and this will appear in your recient played games in the Steam Deck home.
+When you launch a retro game a temporary non steam game is created and this will appear in your recent played games in the Steam Deck home.
 You can set the number of retro games you want to show from 1 to 8.

 ### Theme Selection